 Crassula aurosensis, Crassula sedifolia

-This subspecies is more robust, and it is distinguished from the other subspecies by the absence of hairs on the peduncle.
+This subspecies is more robust and distinguished from the other two by the absence of hairs on the peduncle.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.